couchbase-examples/atlas-device-sdk-cblite-compare/README.md

 ### Backlinks and Relationships
 In Realm a [backlink](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/realm-database/schemas/supported-types/#backlinks) is an inverse, to-many relationship between objects.
 Backlinks can not be null.
 MongoDb specifically states they don’t use bridge tables or explicit joins to define relationships.

-In Couchbase Lite, a developer can use a document with a documentId of two different documents to bridge documents for a join, a documentId reference in another document to do a join (foreign key), or you can embed documents in other documents.
+In Couchbase Lite, you can embed documents into other documents, which simulates the same feature in Atlas Device SdK, OR a developer can use a document with a documentId of two different documents to bridge documents for a join, a documentId reference in another document to do a join (foreign key).

 Embedded documents into other documents will always come at the cost of large documents.
 When dealing with smaller documents, a relationship via documentId can be used.
 Relationships between different documents are typically modeled using document IDs which can kind of be thought of as a foreign keys to represent links between documents.
 To infer relationships , you would need to use a reverse lookup mechanism by querying the database to find documents that reference a particular document using the SQL++ JOIN keyword.
 By using Indexes on those fields, you don’t take a performance hit when running these kinds of queries.